tkzic/maxradio/README.txt

 This project is available in several forms:

 1) all files including documentation & tutorials
-2) max/msp collective (Mac OS) -
+2) max/msp collective (Mac OS) - (separate versions for Max5 and Max6)
-3) max/msp collective (Windows) -
+3) max/msp collective (Windows) - (separate versions for Max5 and Max6)

-4) standalone app (Mac OS) -
-5) git repository - same as 1
+4) git repository - same as 1

-I strongly recommend option 1) or 5).
+I strongly recommend option 1) or 4).
 You'll greatly increase your chances for success.

 These instructions apply to all versions: